 Medicare Part D is prescription drug coverage that is available to everyone with Medicare.
 Even if you don't take a lot of medications now, you may still want to join a Medicare Part D plan for protection against higher drug costs in the future.

 To get Medicare Part D prescription drug coverage, you must join a plan offered by an insurance company or other private company approved by Medicare.
-You must also be a citizen or permanent resident of the United States.
+You must also be a U.S. citizen or lawfully present in the United States.

 Each Medicare Part D drug plan has its own list of covered prescription drugs called a formulary.
 It's important to check a plan's formulary to see if your medications are covered by the plan.
 Learn more about covered drugs.

 Medicare requires all Part D plans to cover at least two drugs in each therapeutic drug category.
 Certain types of drugs are not covered by Medicare Part D.

 |These items are covered||These items are not covered|

 |Drugs for anorexia, weight loss or weight gain|

 |Drugs for the relief of coughs and colds|

 |Drugs for cosmetic purposes or hair growth|

 |Prescription vitamins and mineral products, except as noted within the plan's formulary|